 In this section

-The Royal Children's Hospital Simulation Program is aimed at improving the quality and safety of staff and children's care through the provision of this interprofessional simulation program.
+The Royal Children's Hospital (RCH) Simulation Program is aimed at improving the quality and safety of staff and children's care through the provision of this interprofessional simulation program.

 Each course focuses on discussing how human factors influence our ability to work as a team